-- The Local Heritage List (previously known as the "Local List") individual heritage assets of local historic, cultural or architectural significance. - The List of Buildings of Façade or Group Value local buildings of façade or group interest - In addition, there is a third category of buildings of special note within CAs which are known as 'key unlisted buildings'.
-These include non-designated heritage assets that do not form part of the Local Heritage Register, but contribute positively to the CA. These have been reviewed as part of the strategic review of CAs exercise (2020).
+- The Local Heritage List (previously known as the "Local List") individual heritage assets of local historic, cultural or architectural significance. - The List of Buildings of Façade or Group Value local buildings of façade or group interest

+In addition, positive contributors have also been identified within CAs, within the 'key unlisted buildings' section of individual character appraisals.
+The value of positive contributors is derived from is derived from their contribution to the significance of the CA as a whole.
+In cases where they have significant heritage value in their own right, and meet the relevant selection criteria, they have also been identified as non-designated heritage assets in the Local Heritage Register.
+These have been reviewed as part of the strategic review of CAs exercise.

 Ealing Maps contains the buildings currently identified on the Local Heritage List and Buildings of Façade or Group Value.
-Positive contributors are identified within the CA Appraisals for each individual CA.
+For ease of reference, positive contributors are identified in Ealing Maps and within the CA Appraisals for each individual CA.